AhmadMujtaba007/Deep-Learning-Based-AMC/README.md

 ### Overview:

 This repository contains the code and documentation for my final year bachelor's project on automatic modulation classification using deep learning techniques.
-The project focuses on accurately classifying modulated signals using state-of-the-art neural network architectures.
+The project focuses on accurately classifying 12 modulated signals using state-of-the-art neural network architectures.

 ### Features:

 - **Modulation Classification:** The core objective of this project is to automatically classify different modulated signals, enabling reliable identification of the modulation schemes employed in wireless communication.

 - **Deep Learning Models:** The project leverages the power of deep neural networks to achieve high classification accuracy.
-Various architectures such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) were explored and evaluated to determine the most effective model.
+Various architectures such as 1D Convolutional Neural Networks (CNNs) and Hybrid  Neural Networks were explored and evaluated to determine the most effective model.

 - **Dataset:** A diverse and comprehensive dataset of modulated signals was used for training and testing the models.
 The dataset includes a wide range of modulation types and signal-to-noise ratios, ensuring robustness and real-world applicability.